-Country or geographical reach Region within country Proportion of operations located in this region (%) Further comments Global We operate in water-stressed regions of China, India, Mediterranean countries and United States.
+Country or region River basin Proportion of operations located in this region (%) Further comments Company- wide Other: Some severely water-stressed regions where the Group has significant industrial operations are China, India, Mediterranean countries and the United States.
 11 - 20 The mapping of sites and water-stressed regions described above enabled us to identify the watersheds concerned.
-Yet, we are not able to communicate on water stress at the watershed level this year because we are still in the process of verifying that information locally.
+The Group is not able to communicate on water stress at the watershed level this year, as this information is still in the process of being verified locally.